Back to Blog

 • Wildfire season is a critical problem.
 West Coast utilities have faced serious risk from uncontrolled wildfires.
 OPALCO is doing its part to prevent wildfires.

 • During wildfire season, OPALCO changes the setting on the power lines to limit the automated function of the circuit reclosure when there is a fault on the system.
 This ensures that crew must first inspect the area for fire safety before restoring power to the line.
-This may result in more short outages but makes increases safety and reduces fire risk when conditions are hot and dry.
+This may result in more short outages but increases safety and reduces fire risk when conditions are hot and dry.

 • Everyone needs to do their part to prevent wildfires.
 Review OPALCO’s safety tips, check with your fire department, collaborate with your neighborhood and make sure your property is prepared to prevent the worst.
 Encourage neighbors and other organizations to do the same.